Apprenticeship - Opportunities for Training, Employment, and Certification

 The Alaska Forum is the registered sponsor of the Environmental Technician Apprenticeship Program by the US Department of Labor.
 An Environmental Technician Apprentice will receive specific classroom instruction and work 4,000 hours of on-the-job training to develop skills as a proficient and versatile worker.

-Applications were accepted for participation in the two week initial Core Training which will be May 15 - 25, 2017.
-Successful applicants and participants in the 2-week training will be considered for participation in the Apprenticeship Program and will be notified by May 1st.
+2018 Applications will accepted for participation in the two week initial Core Training.
+Participants that successfully complete this 2-week training will be considered for acceptance into the Apprenticeship Program and an additional 2-week training.

 Trained Environmental Technicians: